PaulRBerg/foundry-template/README.md

 ## Features

-This template builds upon the frameworks and libraries mentioned above, so for details about their specific features, please consult their respective documentations.
+This template builds upon the frameworks and libraries mentioned above, so for details about their specific features, please consult their respective documentation.

 For example, for Foundry, you can refer to the [Foundry Book](https://book.getfoundry.sh/).
 You might be in particular interested in reading the [Writing Tests](https://book.getfoundry.sh/forge/writing-tests.html) guide.